-On 17 February 1873, Aucklanders awoke to the news that a Russian warship had entered Auckland Harbour undetected and landed troops ashore.
+On 17 February 1873, Aucklanders awoke to the alarming news that a Russian warship had entered Auckland Harbour undetected and landed troops.

 For many readers, this seemed to confirm their worst fears about Russian invasion.
 Anglo-Russian conflicts during the 19th-century prompted many New Zealanders to view the Russians as potential aggressors.
 In the aftermath of the Crimean War of the 1850s, unannounced visits to the South Pacific by Russian warships created alarm in New Zealand.